FACT-Finder-Web-Components/shopware5-plugin/README.md

 All fields are self-explained.
 Configuration set here is used by both Web Components and during the server side communication with FACT-Finder® instance.
 Credentials you will be given should be placed here.
+Please remember that you have to clear the store cache in order the new applied configuration to start working.

 * Server URL - FACT-Finder® instance url
   **Note:** Server URL should contain a used protocol: (e.g. `https://`) and should end with an endpoint ( `fact-finder` )